Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

         }
 ```

-3. Now refactor on the rest of the test methods and class we havd created so far and moving forward do this or the rest of the test methods and class we create.
+3. Now refactor on the rest of the test methods and class we have created so far and moving forward do this or the rest of the test methods and class we create.

 > Note
 > You can use Control+. to refactor.